With so many ski resorts in Hokkaido, Japan's northern island is a dream destination for skiers and snowboarders!

-- How much do Hokkaido ski tours cost?
+- How much do Hokkaido ski packages and tours cost?

 - List of recommended Hokkaido ski resorts

-Why skiers and snowboarders from all over the world love ski resorts in Hokkaido
+Why skiers and snowboarders love Hokkaido ski resorts

-The biggest reason skiers and snowboarders from around the globe come to Hokkaido is for the fantastic snow quality.
+The biggest reason skiers and snowboarders from around the globe come to ski resorts in Hokkaido is for the fantastic snow quality.
 Snow in Hokkaido contains almost no water and is characterized by its silky feel.

-Hokkaido's powder is exactly the kind of snow skiers and snowboarders love because it’s easy to gain speed and turn in it.
-The powder is very soft, so it doesn’t hurt as much when you fall, which is an added bonus for novice skiers and boarders.
+Hokkaido's powder is exactly the kind of snow skiers, and snowboarders love it because it’s easy to gain speed and turn in it.
+The powder is very soft, so it doesn’t hurt as much when you fall, which is a bonus for novice skiers and boarders.